 About Those New Year's Resolutions

 Write it down: Don’t wait till New Year’s Eve to make your resolution, plan ahead and outline your plan of action.
-Once you know what your overall goal is, write it down and then make an outline of how you are going to accomplish your goal in a certain timeframe.
+Once you know what your overall goal is, write it down and make an outline of how you are going to accomplish your goal in a certain time frame.
 Be sure to set small goals along the way to give yourself a sense of accomplishment and motivation to keep going.
-Also decide how you are going to deal with temptations that might get you off track.
+Also, decide how you are going to deal with temptations that may get you off track.

-Congratulate Yourself: Celebrate your little successes by treating yourself to something that you enjoy and doesn’t contradict your resolution.
-For example, if your goal has been to eat healthier, reward yourself by going out to movie or a by buying a new workout outfit.
+Congratulate Yourself: Celebrate little successes by treating yourself to something you enjoy and doesn’t contradict your resolution.
+For example, if your goal has been to eat healthier, reward yourself by going out to movie or buying a new workout outfit.

 Be sure to share any suggestions that have worked for you in the past in the comment section below.
 Good luck in making and achieving your New Year’s Resolution.
 Remember to take it one step at a time and do the best you can to reach that goal.
 Personally, I’m not taking bets on my ability to create more “me” time, but at least I’ll have a plan!